-The value of Australian consumer-oriented food imports totaled \$9.8 billion in 2019.
-The United States accounted for US\$1.2 billion or 12 percent of total imports.
+The value of Australian consumer oriented, fish, and seafood imports totaled \$9.8 billion in 2018.
+The U.S. accounted for US\$1.2 billion or 12 percent of total imports.
+New Zealand is the largest supplier and the United States is the second largest.